hashicorp/structure-design-system/README.md

 #### What should go in Structure?

-The most obvious candidate is if we are using the same design pattern (or similar variants) in multiple products.
+The most obvious candidate are those design patterns (or similar variants) used in multiple products.
 If you have a component you think we should be using or think that we could be doing something better, these are also good bets.
 Not sure?
 Ask in [#proj-product-ds](https://hashicorp.slack.com/messages/C7KTUHNUS/)

 ## Questions or Feedback